 American citizens will accept even a bitter loss in a fair election, but even the perception of unaddressed fraud is corrosive, dangerous, and delegitimizes our government.

-Colorado elected officials’ oaths to our Constitutions and to faithful duty performance obligate thorough investigation and either repudiation or validation of election fraud and security concerns.
+Colorado elected officials’ oaths to our Constitutions and to faithful duty performance obligate thorough investigation of the security of the 2020 Election.

 Facts